jfabello/genesys-cloud-code-snippets/README.md

 - A recent version of Node.js installed.
 - A Genesys Cloud CX organization.
-- OAuth client credentials to access your Genesys Cloud CX organization with enough priviledges.
+- OAuth client credentials to access your Genesys Cloud CX organization with enough privileges.

 ### Clone the repository on your local computer